SWITCH+2026: Stroke and neurovascular diseases Workshop on Imaging and Treatment CHallenges

 Full paper manuscripts should follow the LNCS guidelines for formatting, and have a length of at most eight pages.
 All submitted manuscripts will be reviewed on applicability to the workshop topic, scientific quality and clinical relevance.
 Note that we value novel methodology as well as thorough evaluation.
 Accepted manuscripts will get a poster or oral presentation during the workshop at MICCAI.

 Supplementary material is allowed, but will not be included in the proceedings.
-All papers will go through peer review with at least two blinded reviewers per paper from the organising committee.
+All papers will go through peer review with at least two blinded reviewers per paper.

 Important Dates